 - You should review the entire Agreement.
 All of the parts are important and together create a legal contract about the Services (defined below) and the Device that applies to you once you have accepted it.
 We rely upon your promise that you have reached the legal age of majority in your province or territory of residence and are authorized to enter into this Agreement.
 To help you to understand your rights and obligations under this Agreement, these Terms and Conditions of Service are written in a question and answer format.
 At the end of these Terms and Conditions of Service you’ll find our contact information.
-Virgin Mobile Canada is a division of Bell Mobility Inc. (“Virgin Mobile”, “we” or “our”).
+Virgin Mobile Canada is a brand operated by Bell Mobility Inc. (“Virgin Mobile”, “we” or “our”).

 - 2. How do I accept this Agreement?
-You (a) sign the signature page of this Agreement; (b) click “I Agree” or perform any other form of electronic acceptance; (c) verbally agree to enter into this Agreement; or (d) activate or use the Virgin Mobile Services.
+You (a) sign the signature page of this Agreement; (b) click “I Agree” or perform any other form of electronic acceptance; (c) verbally agree to enter into this Agreement; or (d) activate or use any of the Virgin Mobile Services.

-YOUR INFORMATION AND MARKETING COMMUNICATION PREFERENCES
+YOUR INFORMATION AND COMMUNICATION PREFERENCES